Sports Medicine Doctor

 At Tahoe Forest Orthopedics & Sports Medicine, we are focused on a better you.
 Our specialty-trained sports medicine doctors and staff are dedicated to providing specialized sports medicine care to patients in Truckee, Incline Village, and the surrounding communities.

 When an athlete has a sports-related injury, the doctor who treats them may be a sports medicine specialist.
 These medical experts provide care to high school, college, and professional athletes and teams as well as others who participate in sports for fun or exercise.

-The sports-related injuries sports medicine specialists treat include everything from sprains to cruciate ligament issues, overuse injuries, rotator cuff tears, and knee injuries.
+The sports-related injuries sports medicine specialists treat include everything from sprains to cruciate ligament issues, other knee injuries, overuse injuries, rotator cuff tears, and fractures.
 Treatments can range from nonsurgical approaches to joint replacement.

 To help ensure athletes return to good health so they can participate in their sports again, sports medicine doctors often work with physical therapists.
 Because many sports medicine issues do not require surgery, a physical therapist can complement the treatment offered by the specialist, especially during the rehabilitation phase of patient care.